How Much Does Terry Cloth Cost? A Guide to ...

 Volume

-Especially applicable for wholesalers and manufacturers, smaller (often custom) orders of terry cloth are more expensive than larger orders of common fast-selling varieties.
-Of course, availability plays a role in price, so backordered fabric is less likely to have a discount than fabric ready to ship.
+Especially applicable for wholesalers and manufacturers, smaller (often custom) orders tend to be more expensive than larger orders of popular varieties.
+Availability also affects pricing, as backordered fabric is less likely to be discounted compared to readily available fabric.

 Technology

-Just like you wouldn&#;t put low octane gasoline in a sports car, the top-of-the-line looms used to create terry cloth require high-quality yarn to operate smoothly.
-Our Turkish manufacturers use the latest technology in shuttleless looms (imported from Italy and Germany) that are both fast and automated.
+Similar to how you wouldn’t put low-octane gasoline in a sports car, top-tier looms used for terry cloth demand high-quality yarn for smooth operation.
+Our Turkish manufacturers employ the latest shuttleless looms (imported from Italy and Germany) that are efficient and automated.

 Labor

-Terry cloth has become a staple for many sewists and quilters around the world, and for good reason &#; it&#;s soft, durable and highly versatile.
-It&#;s great for anything from simple bath towels and spa products, to baby burp cloths and baby bibs.
+Terry cloth has become a staple for sewists and quilters worldwide for good reason—it’s soft, durable, and incredibly versatile.
+It’s perfect for everything from simple bath towels and spa products to baby burp cloths and bibs.

 READ MORE: 7 Must-Try Terry Cloth Sewing Tips